ponwork/multicast-checker/README.md

 ## Licensing

-"The code in this project is licensed under MIT license."
+The code in this project is licensed under MIT license